simon-zhou/pgsql/general.md

 ## Bitmap Index

 [Bitmap index](https://en.wikipedia.org/wiki/Bitmap_index) is a technique from data warehouse world.
 It's most efficient with low cardinality column.
 It doesn't play well with write-heavy or even moderate concurrent write use case.
 Oracle has bitmap index while PG doesn't have it.

+## Trigger

+Triggers are difficult to maintain, because they do someting outside of the mainstream.
+They may be misused that do something that cannot be rolled back, eg, writing to filesystem or sending email.
+Details [here](https://blogs.oracle.com/oraclemagazine/the-trouble-with-triggers).